 Empire of Corpses (Shisha no Teikoku) 2015

-I was only vaguely aware of this film up until last year – but the cover art of the DVD caught my eye and then upon doing a little reading I found out that the writer ‘Project Itoh’ had certainly been a significant voice in Japanese speculative fiction before his death at a young age, ten years ago now.
+I was only vaguely aware of this film up until last year – but the cover art of the DVD caught my eye and so I did a little reading.
+I found out that the writer ‘Project Itoh’ was a significant voice in Japanese speculative fiction before his death at a young age, ten years ago now.

 Empire… along with Harmony and Genocidal Organ are adaptations of his work collected under the moniker Project Itoh.
 Differing studios and teams worked on each film but you’ll no doubt recognise Wit Studio from Attack on Titan here.